Starting an Ohio LLC

 What other naming rules do I need to follow?

-Your name must contain some variation of “limited liability company,” either the full term or an abbreviation like “LCC” or “Ltd.”
+Your name must contain some variation of “limited liability company,” either the full term or an abbreviation like “LLC” or “Ltd.”

-You also need to make sure that your name doesn’t contain any words or phrases that may mislead the public about the nature of your business or imply that your business is affiliated with a government agency when it is not.
-For example, you can’t use the word “bank” in your name unless your business is a bank or you have it approved by the superintendent of financial institutions before registering with the state.
-Even a name like “Buckeye Bagel Bank” would need to get approval.
+You’ll also want to make sure your business name doesn’t include any words or phrases that could confuse people about what your business actually does, or imply that you’re connected to a government agency when you’re not.
+For example, you can’t use the word “bank” in your name unless your business is actually a bank, or you’ve gotten special approval from the superintendent of financial institutions before registering with the state.
+Even a name like “Buckeye Bagel Bank” would need that kind of approval first.

-You can read all the naming rules in the Secretary of State’s Business Name Availability Guidelines.
+All of the naming rules are available to read in the Secretary of State’s Business Name Availability Guidelines.

 2. Appoint an Ohio Statutory Agent